George School of Law

 George School of Law is a self-financed college of legal education at Konnagar, Hooghly district in the state of West Bengal, India.
 It was established in 2012.
 This college is affiliated to University of Calcutta.
 It is situated beside the Grand Trunk Road at Konnagar.

 Course

-The institute offers a 3 year LL.B course approved by Burdwan University and five-year integrated Bachelor of Laws (B.A./LL.B) course approved by the Calcutta University as well as the Higher Education Department, West Bengal.
+The institute offers a 3 year LL.B course approved by Burdwan University and five-year integrated Bachelor of Laws (B.A./LL.B) course approved by the Burdwan University as well as the Higher Education Department, West Bengal.
 This degree is Recognized by Bar Council of India, New Delhi.